Mission

 To empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding through Lions clubs.

-The first project of the Lake Alfred Lions Club was to build picnic tables and shelters on the shore of Lake Alfred.
-This was dedicated to the residents on Labor Day, 1947.
-Their building skills continued when they broke ground on the Lake Alfred Lions Youth Center.
-With donations from the Boy Scouts, area business leaders, private donations and a lot of fundraisers by Lions members, nearly $40,000 was raised.
-The dedication of the building took place on November 8, 1958.
+The Club’s first community improvement project involved constructing picnic tables and shelters along the shores of Lake Alfred.
+This lakeside recreational area was dedicated to the residents on Labor Day, 1947.
+Building on these efforts, the Lions later broke ground on the Lake Alfred Lions Youth Center.
+Thanks to generous contributions from the Boy Scouts, local businesses, private donors, and countless fundraising efforts by club members, nearly $40,000 was raised.
+The Youth Center was officially dedicated on November 8, 1958.

 President -- Harry Williams - 863-521-4685